machinat/sociably/docs/dependency-injection.md

 app.onEvent(
   container({
-    deps: [Messenger.UserProfiler]
+    deps: [Messenger.Profiler]
   })(profiler => async ({ event, bot } ) => {
-    const profiler = await profiler.fetchProfile(event.user);
+    const profiler = await profiler.getUserProfile(event.user);

     await bot.render(event.channel, `Hello ${profile.name}!`)
   })
 );
 ```

-The handler container above is a curried function receives a `Messenger.UserProfiler` and returns an ordinary handler function.
+The handler container above is a curried function receives a `Messenger.Profiler` and returns an ordinary handler function.
 It works just like the ordinary handler is being contained!

 When a event/error popped, app would inject the container then call the handler returned immediately.